sysfce2/AviSynthPlus/distrib/docs/english/source/avisynthdoc/changelist376.rst

   in v3.7.5, intermediate calculations could slightly exceed the boundary (e.g., 360.00000000000006 when interpolating from 0 to 360.0 in 564 steps), requiring this clamp to prevent out-of-range errors.
 - Fix: ``Text`` filter crash when input contains a zero-length line (e.g. ``Text("\n")``).
+- Fix: "Layer"/"Overlay" subsampled YUV chroma alignment:

+  * "Layer": x/y offsets that are not aligned to the chroma grid (e.g. odd x for 4:2:0/4:2:2) are now accepted as-is, matching "Overlay" behaviour.
+Previously they were silently snapped to the nearest aligned value; that snap also incorrectly shifted the luma start position, causing a one-pixel luma displacement that did not occur in Overlay.
+  * "Layer"/"Overlay": the last chroma column/row of the blend region is now correctly processed when the overlay position is not chroma-grid-aligned.
+A ceiling formula replaces the old floor division, which caused the rightmost column or bottom row of affected chroma pixels to be skipped.

 Optimizations